TylorS/typed/docs/modules/RefMap.ts.md

 ## RefMap overview

-RefMap is a collection of helpers for working with Refs that manage a Map.
+RefMap is a collection of helpers for working with Refs that manage a ReadonlyMap.

 Added in v0.12.0